Efficient Image Generation with Variadic Attention Heads: Attention Maps

 \subsubsection{(Church) StyleNAT}

 StyleNAT performs significantly worse at LSUN Church, and it isn't clear why this is.
+Determining if this is a limitations of the metric, which may be biased to these features~\cite{kynkaanniemi2023the}, we must explore a bit deeper.
 For these attention maps we will use the model that generated visible text and what the authors thought were higher quality.
 This network uses smaller kernel sizes of 3 and has a max dilation rate of 8.
 Thus the dilations are [[1],[1][1,2],[1,2,4],[1,2,4],[1,2,4],[1,2,4,8]].
 This is the same configuration as when higher overfitting was observed.
 Since higher overfitting tends to correspond to higher fidelity we want to investigate what went right, to improve the work.
-The good image here is on par with that of Swin, and SOTA works, but the bad image is again a surrealist work wherein we see a agglomeration of a "Church."
+The good image here is on par with that of Swin, and SOTA works, but the bad image is again a surrealist work wherein we see a agglomeration of a ``Church."
 The good image appears pixelated, has scan lines, and some other distortions such as the car being reflected and turned into a bush.
 The bad image seems to incorporate nearly every feature within the dataset, including churches, towers, temples, cathedrals, as well as many different trees all smashed together Cronenberg style.

 In short, we find that StyleNAT is in fact able to generate hard lines, as this dataset is biased towards, but does tend to prefer smoother features.
 We also see that at even the early stages that the scene has difficulties capturing global coherence.
 This likely explains the instabilities we faced and why training often diverged fairly early on, with nearly a fifth of the number of iterations as FFHQ and nearly 10\% of StyleSwin.